 Question: I was driving my husband’s car when a man on a riding lawn mower came in the road and hit the car.
 We have full coverage while the man riding the lawn mower has no insurance.
-I thought this could go under my uninsured motorist coverage, but my insurer is saying that North Carolina law states that a riding lawn mower is not covered by this.
-Why not, if the mower has a motor in it?
+I thought this could go under my uninsured motorist coverage, but my insurer is saying that North Carolina law states that this does not cover a riding lawnmower.
+Why not if the mower has a motor in it?

-Answer: Riding lawn mowers are not street-legal vehicles and shouldn’t be on the roadway and thus aren’t required to carry any type of motor vehicle insurance on them.
-Lawn mowers may have some limited coverage under the person's homeowner's policy, but this usually only covers incidents that take place on the person's property when it is being used as intended, not if the person driving it on the street.
+Answer: Riding lawnmowers are not street-legal vehicles and shouldn’t be on the roadway and thus aren’t required to carry any motor vehicle insurance on them.
+Lawnmowers may have some limited coverage under the person’s homeowner’s policy, but this usually only covers incidents on the person’s property when it is being used as intended, not if the person driving it on the street.

 While the mower has a motor, it’s not considered a motor vehicle by most definitions, and so being hit by one isn’t covered under your uninsured motorist coverage.
 Your insurer is right that North Carolina law does back up their decision.